tldr-pages/tldr/pages/common/cloudflared.md

 # cloudflared

-> Command-line tool to create a persistent connection to the Cloudflare network.
+> Create a persistent connection to the Cloudflare network.
 > More information: <https://developers.cloudflare.com/argo-tunnel/>.

 - Authenticate and associate the connection to a domain in the Cloudflare account: